microsoftgraph/msgraph-sdk-powershell/src/DeviceManagement.Enrollment/v1.0/docs/Microsoft.Graph.DeviceManagement.Enrollment.md

 Read properties and relationships of the onPremisesConditionalAccessSettings object.

 ### [Get-MgDeviceManagementDeviceEnrollmentConfiguration](Get-MgDeviceManagementDeviceEnrollmentConfiguration.md)
-Read properties and relationships of the deviceEnrollmentWindowsHelloForBusinessConfiguration object.
+Read properties and relationships of the deviceEnrollmentConfiguration object.

 ### [Get-MgDeviceManagementDeviceEnrollmentConfigurationAssignment](Get-MgDeviceManagementDeviceEnrollmentConfigurationAssignment.md)
 Read properties and relationships of the enrollmentConfigurationAssignment object.